What is Stomach Perforation due to Foreign Body?

 When it comes to diagnosis of the above noted symptoms, your input will be vital to your veterinary professional or to the emergency veterinary professional who is attending your pet.
 He will need to know, first and foremost, what is suspected to have been eaten by your pet and when this may have occurred.
 Additionally, a complete history of the pet’s health and vaccinations (if these are not already available to him), dietary regimen, housing arrangements and exercise routine will likely be needed.
 He will need to do a physical examination of your pet and will likely order blood testing as well as urine and fecal sample testing.

 He will likely also need radiographic imaging (x-rays), CT scanning, ultrasound imaging and even MRI studies if he suspects a mass, foreign body or other obstruction as the cause for the signs and symptoms.
-If a foreign body is noted within the gastrointestinal tract, even if it is only partially obstructing the flow, it is in the best interests of your family pet to get it removed.
+If a foreign body is noted within the gastrointestinal tract, even if it is only partially obstructing the flow, it is in the best interests of your family pet to have it removed.
 Depending on what the foreign body is, larger obstructions/perforations along with infections and toxicities are possible if it is not removed immediately.

 Treatment of Stomach Perforation due to Foreign Body in Dogs